 So, as I embark on this blog, I have fond memories of my little pink leatherette diary with the tarnished brass key on a ribbon that I got for Christmas in my tenth year.
 For several years I documented my daily events, trivial or otherwise, a recap of the painful travails of junior high.
 I graduated to a black-and-white speckled composition notebook used in my high school journalism class when our assignment was to keep a daily journal and turn it into our teacher at semester end.
 Since that time I’ve never resumed keeping a diary, a journal or any record of my thoughts, having preferred to keep them muddling around in my brain, up there with the other gray matter.
 On occasion, I have thought about jotting down my thoughts, but just never took the time or expended the effort….so here goes, for all posterity and to amuse my neighbor Marge, who has egged me on to complete this “assignment”.

 The topic of my blog will be writing about walking.
 Why did I start a walking regimen in the Fall of 2011?
-Well, my life has taken a series of twists and turns over the last four years – among those twists and turns was that after thirty-six years of a regular work life, suddenly I began working from home one hundred percent of the time when my mom developed equilibrium issues.
+Well, my life has taken a series of twists and turns over the last four years – among those twists and turns was that after thirty-six years of a regular 9-5 work life, first I had my hours cut as a result of the recession, then my mom developed equilibrium issues.
 She started having headaches, some double vision and extreme dizziness, and the origin of the problems could not be diagnosed, so, I began working from home and remoting into my work computer, a very easy routine to do when you are a legal secretary.
 I have joked that as a “virtual assistant” I can do everything but post letters, answer the door and make/serve coffee to clients.
 While I was working on site many, many years, it did not mean that I walked great distances during the course of my work day, but I suddenly realized that there were many days that I no longer left the confines of my kitchen, save to walk down the hall about twenty times a day, and I was becoming way too sedentary.
 Also, on my grandmother’s side, there was a prevalence of heart disease.
 The health experts say it is all about “moving that body” and that does not necessarily mean taking an exercise class.
 Annually, once “garden time” began, I was active every day out in the yard from May to October but with the advent of rats in the yard beginning in 2008, the joy and fascination of working in the garden came to a cruel jolt.
 When I worked in Detroit all those years, every Summer morning I would get up before the crack of dawn and go out and water all my flowers, shrubs and rosebushes, etc. all by hand.
 I hated coming home at the end of the day and they looked sickly and it kept them healthier longer.
 Anyway, that exercise, plus maintaining the rest of the yard was enough for me and by the time the last leaf fell from the trees and the yard was “put to bed”, I was ready to hunker down inside and not go outside any more than necessary.

 In the Fall of 2011 I decided to begin a walking regimen …”baby steps” at first and built up to an easy-breezy 3 ¼ miles within a few months.
 However, I picked a bad time to start – it was a Labor Day weekend when we had unusually steamy temps soaring into the nineties with humidity around one hundred percent.
 I started off a residential block at a time and worked my way to more blocks so that my route was longer and wider every day.
 Only that heat wave whipped me that first few days and soon I was bouncing along and I set goals for myself for the end of each month and happily accomplished each one.